Iceland earthquakes: Your rights if you are on holiday there or are planning to go

 But didn’t an Icelandic volcano shut down European aviation for a week?

 Yes.
-Travellers may remember where they were March 2010, when the Icelandic volcano Eyjafjallajökull erupted.
+Travellers may remember where they were in April 2010, when the Icelandic volcano Eyjafjallajökull erupted.
 The skies of northern Europe completely closed to passenger aviation for almost a week because of fears that volcanic ash spreading southeast from Iceland could damage aircraft engines and endanger travellers.

 More than 50,000 flights, with eight million passengers booked to travel, were cancelled.